SUZUKI MUSIC PROGRAM OF CALIFORNIA - LOS ANGELES BRANCH / SUZUKI MUSIC PROGRAM OF LOS ANGELES

 Workshop Program

-In addition to private lessons, children significantly increase their musical ability by attending our group lessons, which we called Workshop.
-These are held twice a month, September through May.
-Workshop is a wonderful opportunity to learn and make music with other children in a supportive, non-competitive environment.
+In addition to private lessons, children significantly increase their musical ability by attending our group lessons, which we call Workshop.
+These have historically been held twice a month, September through May, although we are revamping our program for the 2025-2026 season, with details to be determined.
+Workshop and group lessons are a wonderful opportunity to learn and make music with other children in a supportive, non-competitive environment.
 They are an integral part of the Suzuki Method™.

 Participation in Workshop increases a child's musical repertoire, orchestral skills, and knowledge of music reading and theory.
 Attending Workshop also helps children develop long-lasting friendships with others who are traveling a similar musical journey.